MattMencel/azdo-pipeline-examples/README.md

 ### Build Readiness

-Build Readiness tasks are run to ensure the code is ready for build, without obvious errors, and formatted for clarity.
+The [template-terraform-build-readiness.yml](template-terraform-build-readiness.yml) contains build readiness tasks that can be run to ensure the code is ready for build, without obvious errors, and formatted for clarity.

 ### Terraform Plan

+The [template-terraform-plan.yml](template-terraform-plan.yml) runs terraform plan tasks.

 ### Terraform Publish Artifact